-Philosophers of film are increasingly interested in investigating non-, anti- and a-theoretical methodologies in their work.
+Philosophers of film and film scholars are increasingly investigating and pursuing non-, anti-, and a-theoretical methods and methodologies in their work.

 *